ganesh7093Munig/AccidentDetectionProject/README.md

 ## How It Works 🚦

-It is an AI-powered accident detection system that leverages advanced computer vision technology to identify vehicle collisions in real-time and facilitate rapid emergency response.
+It is an  accident detection system that leverages advanced computer vision technology to identify vehicle collisions in real-time and facilitate rapid emergency response.
 Here's how it works:

 ### **Step-by-Step Process**